IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Archiving is an optional feature that may be configured for a Dataverse instance.
 When that is enabled, this API call be used to delete the status.
 Note that this is intended to be used by the archival system and requires "superuser" credentials.

-/api/datasets/$dataset-id/$version/archivalStatus deletes the archival status of the specified dataset version.
+DELETE /api/datasets/$dataset-id/$version/archivalStatus deletes the archival status of the specified dataset version.

 .. code-block:: bash